Cartan subalgebras and the UCT problem, II: Introduction

+This prompts the natural question whether an analogous characterization of the UCT problem is possible using stably finite C*-algebras.
+In this context, we would like to mention the recent work of Deeley, Putnam and Strung, \cite{DPS}, on a realisation of the Jiang-Su algebra \cite{JS,RW} via an \etale{} equivalence relation.
+Moreover, building on Renault's groupoid C*-algebra models for AF algebras \cite{Rbook}, Putnam \cite{Put} recently showed that a large class of classifiable stably finite C*-algebras can be constructed from \etale{} groupoids.
+Recently, the second author has applied the machinery developed in our paper (Theorem~\ref{indlim--GPD}, see explanations below) to show -- among other things -- that every classifiable unital stably finite C*-algebras has a Cartan subalgebra \cite{Li18'}.
+Together with the reformulation of the UCT problem in \cite{Dad}, this indeed shows that the UCT problem is equivalent to the question whether every unital separable simple stably finite C*-algebra with finite nuclear dimension has a Cartan subalgebra.
+In a more general setting, existence and uniqueness of Cartan subalgebras has also been studied in \cite{LR}.
+Given that all known classifiable C*-algebras arise from (twisted) groupoids, it is natural to investigate whether dynamics involving such C*-algebras are geometric in nature as well.
+More concretely, one can ask which discrete group actions on classifiable C*-algebras are (cocycle) conjugate to actions that are induced by twisted groupoid automorphisms.
+With regards to Renault's characterisation of Cartan subalgebras, our starting point was the following question. \bquestion Let $A$ be a C*-algebra that is classifiable in the sense of the Elliott program and $\Gamma$ a countable discrete amenable group.
+Which $\Gamma$-actions of $A$ by *-automorphisms preserve some Cartan subalgebra of $A$ globally? \equestion $A$ being nuclear and $\Gamma$ being amenable, the crossed product $A \rtimes_r \Gamma$ will be nuclear, so that a positive solution to the UCT problem would imply that $A \rtimes_r \Gamma$ satisfies the UCT; and the presence of a $\Gamma$-invariant Cartan subalgebra in $A$ would give a conceptual explanation why the crossed product satisfies the UCT because of \cite[Proposition~1.6]{BL}.
+In this paper, we restrict attention to actions of finite groups on UCT Kirchberg algebras that either have the Rokhlin property or are approximately representable in the sense of Izumi \cite{Iz} and Nawata \cite{Na}.
+These classes of actions are dual to each other (see \cite{Iz,Na} and also \cite{BS2,Gar}), so that, by employing Takai duality \cite{Tak}, their study often goes hand in hand.
+In particular, the rigidity of the Rokhlin property makes both, actions with the Rokhlin property and approximately representable actions, natural classes of actions which are particularly accessible to classification, see for instance \cite{Iz,Iz2}.
+Moreover, it turns out that it is enough to understand such actions of finite cyclic groups in order to give an equivalent characterization of the UCT problem (see Theorem~\ref{thm:intro UCT}).
 As shown in \cite{BL}, a necessary condition for a positive answer to Question~\ref{ques:intro} is that the associated crossed products satisfy the UCT.
 Using Izumi's classification results in \cite{Iz}, it is shown in the same paper that this condition is also sufficient for outer actions of $\Zz_2$ on the Cuntz algebra $\cO_2$ that are approximately representable.
-Using different techniques explained later in the introduction we obtain the following generalization as one of our main results. \btheo Let $n \geq 2$.
+Using a new approach and different techniques explained later in the introduction, we establish a vast generalization of the results in \cite{BL}.
+In the following, let us formulate our main results. \btheo Let $n \geq 2$.
 Let $A$ be a unital UCT Kirchberg algebra and $\alpha: \Zz_n \curvearrowright A$ an outer approximately representable action.
 Assume that $A \rtimes_\alpha \Zz_n$ absorbs the UHF algebra $M_{n^\infty}$ tensorially.
-Then the following are equivalent: \begin{itemize} \item[(i)] $A \rtimes_\alpha \Zz_n$ satisfies the UCT; \item[(ii)] there exists an inverse semigroup $\cS \subset A$ of partial isometries generating $A$ as a C*-algebra such that \begin{itemize} \item[(1)] $\cS$ is $\alpha$-homogeneous; \item[(2)] $C^*(E)$ is a Cartan subalgebra with spectrum homeomorphic to the Cantor space in both $A^\alpha$ and $A$; \item[(3)] unitaries in $A^\alpha$ witnessing approximate representability can be chosen in $C^*(E)$; \end{itemize} \item[(iii)] there exists a Cartan subalgebra $C \subset A$ such that $\alpha(C) = C$. \end{itemize} \etheo Here, we denote by $E$ the idempotent semilattice of $\cS$ and by $C^*(E)$ the C*-subalgebra of $A$ generated by $E$.
+Then the following are equivalent: \begin{itemize} \item[(i)] $A \rtimes_\alpha \Zz_n$ satisfies the UCT; \item[(ii)] there exists an inverse semigroup $\cS \subset A$ of partial isometries inducing an isomorphism $A \cong C^*_{tight}(\cS)$ such that \begin{itemize} \item[(1)] $\cS$ is $\alpha$-homogeneous; \item[(2)] $C^*(E)$ is a Cartan subalgebra with spectrum homeomorphic to the Cantor space in both $A^\alpha$ and $A$; \item[(3)] unitaries in $A^\alpha$ witnessing approximate representability can be chosen in $C^*(E)$; \end{itemize} \item[(iii)] there exists a Cartan subalgebra $C \subset A$ such that $\alpha(C) = C$. \end{itemize} \etheo Here, $C^*_{tight}(\cS)$ is the tight C*-algebra of $\cS$ in the sense of \cite{Ex}.
+Moreover, we denote by $E$ the idempotent semilattice of $\cS$ and by $C^*(E)$ the sub-C*-algebra of $A$ generated by $E$.
 The condition in Theorem~\ref{thm:intro approx repr}(ii) can be considered as a quasi-freeness type condition with respect to the inverse semigroup $\cS$.
 Indeed, if $\cS$ is generated by a Cuntz family of isometries or, more generally, by a Cuntz-Krieger family of partial isometries, then $\alpha$ is quasi-free in the sense of \cite{Ev} and \cite{Z}.